usdigitalresponse/univaf/README.md

 - **`archives`** contains documentation for the the archived historical data the server saves as an open dataset, and which can be used for deeper analysis of vaccination reach, equity, etc. It's ultimately served from https://archives.getmyvax.org/.

-- **`docs`** contains internal project documentation for contirbutors, infrastructure guidance, and incident reports.
+- **`docs`** contains internal project documentation for contributors, infrastructure guidance, and incident reports.

 - **`scripts`** contains scripts for managing releases, deployments, and other tasks.